School of Cinema & Media Arts

 Cinema & Media Arts encourages student-led clubs based on interests, passions and pursuits.
 Each club allows students to interact outside of the classroom setting to discuss films, evaluate each other's work and collaborate.

 The Office of Cinema & Media Arts publishes a weekly newsletter to keep CMA students informed on upcoming events, student and alumni accomplishments, deadlines, festivals and other pertinent information for their time here.
 Students should prioritize reading these as they provide key information to make your college experience the best it can be.

 Student Job and Internship Newsletter

 As we want to help you with your career goals, CMA publishes and maintains a current job and internship newsletter that you will have access to as a CMA student.

 Additional Learning Opportunities

 Students have the opportunity to spend a week at the Sundance Film Festival in Park City, Utah during January, where they have access to film screenings, filmmakers and industry workshops.
 In partnership with the Windrider Institute, students engage with other filmmakers from around the world on topics of faith, film and culture.
-This event has become a highlight for students each year.
+This limited-capacity event has become a highlight for students each year.
 Incremental costs/fees apply and subject to enrollment minimums.

 The School of Cinema & Media Arts maintains a variety of production support facilities for students including multiple soundstages and a suite of edit and audio rooms.
 For an introduction visit the Studio Facilities web page where students can find a virtual tour of our facilities.
 For more detailed information, visit the Production Center web page to access the student manual and other forms.
 Studios and editing facilities are available 24 hours a day to current students.
 CMA facilities include: